 Do you know those disorienting weeks where you swear Tuesday is Thursday and Thursday is Friday?
 Time is relative, and more so during a pandemic.
-Case in point: I’ve lost track of how many times I’ve thought of something that happened in 2021 and exclaimed, “That happened this year?!”
+Case in point: I’ve lost track of how many times I’ve thought of something and exclaimed, “That happened this year?!”

-Now 2022 has begun and I can hardly wrap my mind around it.
+Now the new year has begun and I can hardly wrap my mind around it.

 That, of course, got me thinking about novels that play with the concept of time.
 There’s time travel and time slips, as well as linear time vs. nonlinear time, the concept of relativity, and more.
 The pandemic has me relating to these explorations in a brand-new way.